New York's 119th State Assembly district

 New York's 119th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Marianne Buttenschon since 2018, replacing Anthony Brindisi.

 Geography

+2020s

+District 119 is located within Oneida County.
+It includes the cities of Rome and Utica, and the towns of Floyd, Deerfield, Marcy and Whitesboro.

+The district (partially) overlaps with New York's 21st and 22nd congressional districts, and is overlapped entirely under New York's 53rd State Senate district.

+2010s

-District 119 contains portions of Oneida and Herkimer counties, including the cities of Rome and Utica, and the towns of Frankfort and Whitesboro.
+District 119 contains portions of Oneida and Herkimer counties, including the cities of Rome and Utica, and the towns of Frankfort, Floyd, Marcy and Whitesboro.